DougCal/ServerHive/README.md

 **Second parameter (array):** will be the options collection created previously created in your ‘rp.js’ file

-**Third parameter (boolean) - optional:** to set up your protocol (http/https), put true for https for ssl encryption or false for http

-**Fourth parameter (function) - optional:** callback function executed upon initializing objects for reverse-proxy
+**Third parameter (function) - optional:** callback function executed upon initializing objects for reverse-proxy

-#### defaults to false when no argument is given**

-### DDoS Considerations

-***Fourth parameter must be used with fifth parameter***

-**Fourth parameter (number) - optional:** milliseconds of how soon should your server should send a 500 Server Error to a user when n number of requests are past

-**Fifth parameter (number) - optional:** number of requests that should send a 500 Server Error when sent within x number of milliseconds

-lb.deploy triggers the creation of the reverse proxy object.

 **‘rp’ is the only valid string input for the first parameter to trigger your reverse proxy setup**